bootstrap-vue/bootstrap-vue/src/components/spinner/README.md

 ## Spinner accessibility
 Place a hidden label text inside the spinner for screen reader users, via the `label` prop or `label` slot.
-The content will be placed _inside_ the spinner wrapped in a `<span>` element that has the class `sr-only` To make the label appear only to screen reader users.
+The content will be placed _inside_ the spinner wrapped in a `<span>` element that has the class `sr-only`, which will make the label available to screen reader users.

 For accessibility purposes, each spinner will automatically have a `role="status"` attribute when a label is provided.
 You can easily customize the role if required via prop `role`.
 The specified `role`